 These principal payments will be made on a fully sequential basis, meaning that no principal payments will be made on any class of notes until each more senior class of notes has been paid in full.
 Within the Class A Notes, no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
-For purposes of principal payments, the A-2a Notes and the A-2b Notes will be treated as a single class.
-Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2a Notes and A-2b Notes, pro rata based on their respective outstanding principal balances; A-3 Notes; A-4 Notes; and Class B Notes.
+Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes; A-4 Notes; and Class B Notes.
+In addition, if any A-1 Notes remain outstanding after the May 15, 2019 payment date, then a special distribution of principal on those notes will also be made on June 14, 2019.